phospodka/bunny-cannon/README.md

 optional arguments:
-  -h, --help            show this help message and exit -e EXCHANGE, --exchange EXCHANGE
+  -h, --help            show this help message and exit -d FILE, --headers FILE
+                        Filename that holds headers to add to the message.
+                        Defaults to `headers.json`
+  -e EXCHANGE, --exchange EXCHANGE
                         Exchange to send messages to -f FILE, --formatter FILE